pdl/jtl/spec/draft.md

 ## Introduction

 JSON is a widely used data interchange format.
-It has a low overhead and is easily translated into data structures native to a variety of programming languages.
-Although JSON does not carry inherent semantic value, any given JSON document in its context may have semantic value as defined by its author and intended recipient (often by agreement through a documented API).
+It is easily parsed and maps naturally into data structures native to a variety of programming languages.
+Although JSON does not carry inherent semantic value, any given JSON document in its context may have semantic value as defined by its author and as interpreted by its recipient (often by agreement through a documented API).

 However, the processing of JSON data is typically opaque.
-There is a growing need to be able to perform operations on JSON in a language-independent manner, particularly with the growth of web and native apps, to wirte equivalent functions in servers, client web page code and in native client apps.
+There is a growing need to be able to perform operations on JSON in a language-independent manner, particularly with the growth of web and native apps, to write equivalent functions in servers, client web page code and in native client apps.
 One extreme is to write the code three times.
 Another extreme is to enforce the use of ECMAScript in all three contexts to avoid duplication.
 There are many circumstances in which neither is sensible.

 The purpose of JTL is to create machine-readable instructions for transforming one JSON document into another.
 Those instructions will be in JSON.